I will outline Nietszsche’s important essay On Truth and Lying in a Non-Moral Sense, situate it in the context of his work and raise some questions.

 Perspectivism is “the antidote to truth.”
 This is a consequence of the major GM III idea: there is no god’s eye perspective of absolute truth, just as there is no god.
 However, Perspectivism is not relativism because there is still a rank ordering of perspectives.
 This means that in fact, Nietzsche is not a nihilist, despite frequent claims to the contrary.

 *What does “true” mean?
 Nietzsche has just been arguing at length that there isn’t anything that is true the way we think it is.
 He doesn’t actually say “perspectivism is true” for that reason.
 So he must mean something like “perspectivism is valuable” or useful.
 That of course leads on to further questions, such as “what are the drawbacks of Perspectivism?” and “How can we prove that Perspectivism is true?”

 Language Is Poetry

 What we call truth is just a correlation of meanings in all people.

 p.
 149: An eternally repeated dream “would be felt and judged entirely as reality”

-This may potentially be seen as a very early reference to the important Doctrine of Eternal Recurrence.
+This is a very early reference to the important Doctrine of Eternal Recurrence.
 That Doctrine first appears in unambiguous form in The Gay Science (Die fröhliche Wissenschaft, 1882.)
-This essay of Nietzsche’s, “On Truth and Lying in a Non-Moral Sense,” is dated 1873 so it would be a new result to show that he had already mentioned the Doctrine by this point.
-We should remember that all of Nietzsche’s (published) writing occurs in a period of less than 20 years really; the Birth of Tragedy is dated 1872 and he is insane by 1889.
+This essay of Nietzsche’s, “On Truth and Lying in a Non-Moral Sense,” dates from 1873 so it would be a new result to show that he had already mentioned the Doctrine by this point.
+We should remember that all of Nietzsche’s (published) writing occurs in a period of less than 20 years really.
+The Birth of Tragedy was published in 1872 and Nietszche becomes insane by 1889.
 The German here is “wie ein Traum, ewig wiederholt’’; cf. The Doctrine in German: “Die Ewige Wiederkunft des Gleichen.”

 The will to truth is actually a drive to form metaphors.